TFD: No Injuries Reported In Early Morning House Fire

 Video

-Firefighters are on the scene of a house fire on South 37th West Avenue.
+Firefighters were on the scene of a house fire on South 37th West Avenue Monday morning.

 Keep up-to-date with everything that happens in your world.